scolapicchioni/blazor/Lab08/readme.md

 - `greet.proto` – The Protos/greet.proto file defines the Greeter gRPC and is used to generate the gRPC server assets.
 For more information, see [Introduction to gRPC](https://docs.microsoft.com/en-us/aspnet/core/grpc/?view=aspnetcore-6.0).
 - `Services` folder: Contains the implementation of the Greeter service.
 - `appSettings.json` – Contains configuration data, such as protocol used by Kestrel.
 For more information, see [Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0).
-- `Program.cs` – Contains the entry point for the gRPC service.
-For more information, see [.NET Generic Host in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-6.0).
-- `Startup.cs` – Contains code that configures app behavior.
-For more information, see [App startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup?view=aspnetcore-6.0).
+- `Program.cs` – Contains the entry point for the gRPC service and code that configures app behavior.

 ### Add the .proto file